 Targets: Striped Bass, Black Seabass, Porgy, Flounder

 Narragansett is the top fishery of Rhode Island for families.
 Just ask all other thousands of families who arrive here each summer, doubling the town’s population.
 Come summer, these beaches light up and so do the fisheries.
-You can spend the morning fishing for Striped Bass, Black Seabass, Porgy, Flounder, Bluefish, or Sharks.
-Then hit the beach and enjoy the view.
-It’s a great combo for families who love outdoors adventure.
+You can spend the morning fishing for Striped Bass, Black Seabass, Porgy, Flounder, Bluefish, or Sharks, then hit the beach and enjoy the sunset.
+It’s a great combo for families who love outdoor adventures.
 There is an entrance fee for some of the beaches, so you best check in advance.

 Myrtle Beach, South Carolina

 Targets: Redfish, Trout, Black Drum, Pompano, Flounder

-Myrtle Beach can be a dictionary example of ‘charming’.
+Myrtle Beach can be a dictionary example of “charming.”
 This summer vacation spot is popular among families who enjoy beachfront, theaters, and of course, good old fishing.
 Myrtle Beach boasts some of the best fishing in this part of the US.
-If you’re traveling with teenagers you can head offshore and fish for Cobia, Mackerel, Mahi, and other feisty fish.
-Closer to dry land, you can help your youngsters catch Redfish, Trout, Black Drum, Pompano, Flounder, and Bluefish.
+If you’re traveling with teenagers you can head offshore and fish for Cobia, Mackerel, Mahi Mahi, and other feisty fish.
+Closer to land, you can help your youngsters catch Redfish, Trout, Black Drum, Pompano, Flounder, and Bluefish.

 Canyon Lake Park, South Dakota

 Targets: Crappie, Walleye, Rainbow Trout, Largemouth Bass

-Canyon Lake Park is a nice weekend getaway for families and has good fishing.
+Canyon Lake Park is a nice weekend getaway for families that boasts strong fishing.
 You can fish for Crappie, Walleye, Rainbow Trout, Largemouth Bass, and Smallmouth Bass.
 You will find many picnic areas, paddle boats, walking paths, and bike trails where you can spend the afternoon.
 Plus, there is a fishing bridge inside the park where you can wet the line.
 People with kids love the park as it’s clean and hosts family birthday parties, gatherings, and outdoor events.

 Laurel Hill Lake, Tennessee